-Question- Zone 1 will be inspected every 5 years, many tanks around lake are undersized and old CP- stated if tank is not inspected and there is a failure usually it is too late and the whole system fails.
+Question- Zone 1 will be inspected every 5 years, many tanks around lake are undersized, old, and need replacement.

+CP- If a tank is not inspected routinely and there is a failure, usually it is too late and the whole system fails.